Civil Defence Ireland: Vehicles

 The organisation uses many different types of vehicles often varying by unit.
 Some vehicles are purpose-built and some have been adapted into new roles such as mobile incident command units.
-Many of the vehicles have all-terrain capabilities such as Land Rover Defender/Mercedes G Class field ambulances, Bedford and Iveco four-wheel drive lorries and Bandvagn 206 personnel carriers.
+Many of the vehicles have all-terrain capabilities such as Land Rover Defender/Mercedes G Class field ambulances, Bedford and Iveco four-wheel drive lorries and Hägglund & Söner Bandvagn 206 personnel carriers.
 Standard vehicles such as emergency ambulances, support units and class B fire appliances are also available for use by their respective services.
 Vehicle livery is generally non-standardised orange and blue with white paintwork with high visibility markings on the rear of the vehicles.
 The Water Rescue Unit have a fleet of inshore patrol vessels and rigid-hulled inflatable boats.

 Uniforms

-Civil defence volunteers and officers wear two main standard configurations of uniforms within the organisation, namely the Service Dress No. 1 and the Workwear No. 2 Uniform Uniform.
+Civil defence volunteers and officers wear two main standard configurations of uniforms within the organisation, namely the Service Dress No. 1 and the Workwear No. 2 Uniform.
 All volunteers are issued with the standard Workwear No. 2 Uniform which consists of: